SovereignCloudStack/standards/Standards/scs-0100-w1-flavor-naming-implementation-testing.md

 | Inst MI300X | 1216     | 19456       | 304 | 192G HBM3  | `GA3-304-192h` |
 | Inst MI325X | 1216     | 19456       | 304 | 288G HBM3  | `GA3-304-288h` |

+Note that we previously assumed more similarity of consumer RDNA-x with server CDNA-x that actually is the case; the RDNA-x cards now use `x.1` (since v3.3 as of Oct 2025) to be able to differentiate them.
+We will tolerate potential rare cases of old installations calling RDNA-x as generation `x` for the time being.

 #### intel Xe (`I`)

 ##### Xe-HPC (Ponte Vecchio) (`3`)